nginxinc/nginx-wiki/source/community/irc_ops.rst

 * *Don't use ignore*: Even when people are very offensive to you in private chat, don't use your /ignore function.
 A soft-ignore (simply not responding) works nearly as well.
 If you /ignore too much, chances are you will miss problems in the channel.
-Freenode also has +g user mode, which blocks private messages and notices but not channel activity.
+Libera Chat also has +g user mode, which blocks private messages and notices but not channel activity.
 If someone is abusive in private, /mode <your_nick> +g can help; you can add exceptions with /accept command.
 Do not filter your channel info (joins/parts/klines etc).